-Perhaps trying to take the edge off the seriousness of the matter, New Jack then responds, "Yeah.
+Perhaps trying to take the edge off the seriousness of the matter, New Jack then responds facetiously, "Yeah.
 I told ya cocaine is a hell of a drug!"
-The crowd attending the interview session proceeded to laugh uncomfortably.
+The crowd attending the interview session proceeded to chuckle uncomfortably.

 The police arrived and drew their guns at the show, ordering New Jack to get on the ground and drop his knife.
-Even though Lane had taken the brunt of the damage, New Jack had cut his arm during the butchering, so both were taken to the hospital.
+Even though Lane had taken the brunt of the damage, New Jack had lacerated his arm during the butchering, so both were taken to the hospital.

-In the hospital, Lane was a couple of beds down from where New Jack was being attended, and he’d yell, asking, "New Jack, you alright?!"
+There Lane was a couple of beds down from where New Jack was being treated, and he’d yell, asking, "New Jack, you alright?!"

-To which New Jack would respond, "Yeah.
+To which a surprised New Jack would respond, "Yeah.
 You alright?"

 In all this, the medic was running around and wondering what an odd situation this was; someone who had gotten stabbed 9 times was concerned over the well-being of his assailant!

-New Jack looked at the doctor and could only say, "It’s wrestling, you wouldn’t understand.
+New Jack looked at the doctor and could only calmly say, "It’s wrestling, you wouldn’t understand.
 You would have to see what we do!"